-- Completed applications will be discussed at an IHF team meeting.
-These meetings are held as necessary when an application(s) request is made. - We aim to process, discuss and inform students of the ICON Hardship Fund Team decision within 5 working days of submission of their initial application - Students will be notified of the decision via email

-Members of the Hardship Fund team include the Managing Director, Principal and Accountant initially.
+• Completed applications will be discussed at an IHF team meeting.

+The meetings are usually held when an application(s) request is made.

+- The College aims to process, discuss and inform students of the IHF Team's decision within 5 working days of submitting an application. - Students will be notified of the decision via email Members of the IHF team include the Managing Director, Principal and an Accountant.
 In the absence of the Principal, the Vice Principal will be a member of the team.
 A HoD will be engaged with the team if there is no conflict of interest.